hpcdgrie/vistle/module/insitu/InSitu/SenseiController.md

 ```
 in the xml file that is passed to the SENSEI ConfigurableAnalysisAdaptor.
 Via the options tag additional command line parameters can be passed to vistle.

+When Vistle is build with [Catalst](https://gitlab.kitware.com/paraview/catalyst) it builds a
+libcatalyst-vistle.so library under yourVistleBuildDirectory/lib/catalyst/.
+If a Catalyst instrumented simulation is configured to
+link to this library the simulation data can be injected in the Vistle pipeline using this module.

 ## Ports